How to Stay Connected During an Emergency

 Primary and secondary local contacts

 This could be both parents or any two adults in the family.
-If disaster strikes and any family member is not home, agree that they will check in with the primary local contact.
+If there is a disaster and any family member is not home, agree that they will check in with the primary local contact.
 If that doesn’t work, move on to the secondary.
 If local calls are not possible at all, move on to your out-of-state contact.

 Out-of-state contact